Learn more about our materials, finishing services and production options.

 Additive Manufacturing, also referred to as 3D printing, refers to a variety of processes which can construct a part of nearly any geometry by depositing raw material one layer at a time.
 This makes Additive Manufacturing ideal for one-off parts, prototyping, and low-volume production.
 The huge variety of technologies we offer ensures that whatever the challenge, Fast Radius has a process to meet your needs.

-Carbon’s Digital Light Synthesis (DLS) technology is a process that uses digital light projection, oxygen permeable optics and programmable liquid resins to produce parts with excellent mechanical properties, resolution and surface finish.
+Carbon DLSCarbon’s Digital Light Synthesis (DLS) technology is a process that uses digital light projection, oxygen permeable optics and tunable liquid resins to produce parts with excellent mechanical properties, resolution and surface finish.
 A photochemical process carefully balances light and oxygen to shape and produce parts with isotropic material properties.
 It works by projecting light through an oxygen-permeable window into a reservoir of UV-curable resin.
 As a sequence of UV images are projected, the part solidifies and the build platform rises.
-Once a part is printed, it is baked in a forced-circulation oven.
+Once a part is printed, it is baked in a forced-convection oven.
 Heat sets off a secondary chemical reaction that gives parts their ultimate mechanical properties.